jacqueline-kraus/MS4-anime-art/README.md

 - Leave out sorting for now, might add later when time left

 -> document in the README that aws and image upload will be a future feature  and add screenshots of admin (how it looks like)

-# Database Schema
-### Data Models
----> List all models and their name, database key,field type and type validation

 # Technologies used